Pepperi-Addons/system-design/index.md

 ### What is the system?
 The system is a serverless microservice architecture as a service, for multi tenant applications.

-The system is build for multiple micro-services and allowing creation of additional micro-services into the system.
+The system is build for multiple micro-services and allowing creation and adaptation of additional micro-services into the system.

 Each micro-service can have server-side logic, client-side UI and business logic.

 The micro services have access to capabilities exposed by other micro services.

-The are basic builtin services that expose basic serverless functionality, like exposing API endpoints to microservice functions, and saving data in serverless data bases.
+There are basic builtin services that expose basic serverless functionality, like exposing API endpoints to microservice functions, and saving data in serverless data bases.

 These basic services are currently implemented by AWS serverless technologies including Lambda, S3, DynamoDB, SNS, API Gateway and more.

-Theoretically it should be possible to implement the system on any cloud or even local infrastructure, by replacing the basic micro-services by services that implement them on other infrastructures.
+Theoretically, it should be possible to implement the system on any cloud or even local infrastructure, by replacing the basic micro-services by services that implement them on other infrastructures.

 ## Keywords